HorchLab/DLC-guide-for-Bowdoin-College/Getting-started.md

   1. Download the latest verion of [XQUARTZ](https://www.xquartz.org/) to your MacOS computer (peferably 2.8+)
      - Will use following code in future to check status of GUI (graphic user interface) ``` $ xeyes ```
   2. If you are on campus:
-  - make sure you are connected to the Bowdoin Wifi (must be Bowdoin, not Bowdoin-Guest or Bowdoin-PSK)
+     - Make sure you are connected to the Bowdoin Wifi (must be Bowdoin, not Bowdoin-Guest or Bowdoin-PSK)
   3. If you are off campus:
      - Log into the Bowdoin [VPN](https://bowdoin.teamdynamix.com/TDClient/1814/Portal/KB/ArticleDet?ID=99743)

 ### Step 2: Accessing the Bowdoin HPC through interactive server